jvs/exemplary/README.md

 Note: Because Exemplary modifies your files, make sure they are committed to git before you render them.

+(Or, as part of your build, copy your Markdown files to a build directory, and then run Exemplary on the copies.)

 ## What if I have multiple examples in one markdown file?